 You have here a group of people, who are described. --pretty much like latter days Jews.
 Basically, through genetic engineering, no not genetic engineering, through breeding.
 They've selected themselves out through long life.
 And so you have a group of people who are regularly living into their 150s, and 160s, and 170s.

 The first thing that happens is when they reveal their longevity, everybody wants to round them up and get this secret to long life out of them, even if they have to kill them along the way.

 So you have a group here which is basically singled out by a society which supposedly believes in rights and civil liberties.
 But the minute anything convenient comes along they'll immediately throw it out the window.
 What you have here is a text book description by Heinlein of how guarantees on paper don't mean anything if people decide that there is something they want.

-Kings of the High Frontier some years later was about the engineering of private spaceflight, Lazarus Long had a simpler solution: simply steal a space ship (laughter) and that is certainly a solution which I as a libertarian can't object to too much as this was a case where a space ship was [unused ?? --Editor] for a long lime.
-Hey, nobody was in it so go ahead a grab it., introducing the character for the first time of Lazarus Long has Lazarus hiding all his weapons in a society which doesn't believe in carrying personal weapons.
+Kings of the High Frontier some years later was about the engineering of private spaceflight, Lazarus Long had a simpler solution: simply steal a space ship (laughter) and that is certainly a solution which I as a libertarian can't object to too much as this was a case where a space ship was out there for a long time.
+Hey, nobody was in it so go ahead an' grab it., introducing the character for the first time of Lazarus Long has Lazarus hiding all his weapons in a society which doesn't believe in carrying personal weapons.
 Lazarus comments to himself that there are no dangerous weapons, only dangerous people.
 That's typical, sort of gems of wisdom that are sprinkled throughout the book.